fraserjohnstone/Musical-Scale-Builder/README.md

 In Western music, modes come in a huge number of forms, from which Major and Minor are just two.
 The modes available in this application are listed below, but this list is by no means comprehensive.
-There are undoubtedly many many more, but this application supports all of the common modes likely to be encountered and then some.
+There are undoubtedly many many more, but this application supports all of the common modes likely to be encountered...and then some.

 Supported modes: